Certificate in Effective University Instruction

 The ACUE curriculum is appropriate for faculty who teach in any discipline.

 Cost per faculty member is $800.
-Included within the cost for the EOTP is:
+Included within the cost for the ACUE course is:

 - 25 online modules completed in four blocks

-- “Certificate in Effective University Instruction” awarded upon completion of all four blocks; the Certificate is offered through ACUE and endorsed by the American Council on Education.
+- “Certificate in Effective University Instruction” awarded upon completion of all 25 modules; the Certificate is offered through ACUE and endorsed by the American Council on Education

-- Built-in assessments (personal written reflections that examine how the course information can be applied in faculty members’ own teaching practice).
+- Built-in assessments graded by an ACUE Reader (personal written reflections that examine how the course information can be applied in faculty members’ own teaching practice)

-- Online and in-person community of professional practice (depending on COVID-19 circumstances).
+- Participation in a community of professional practice

 - Access to the ACUE course materials for up to three years following course completion.

-Participation in the 30-person cohort is open to all continuing appointment faculty in both the Tenure Stream and the Teaching Stream who will be actively teaching in the Winter 2021 term.
+Participation is open to all continuing appointment faculty in both the Tenure Stream and the Teaching Stream who will be teaching in the Fall 2022 term and/or the Winter 2023 term.
 However, priority will be given to pre-tenure and pre-promotion faculty.
-Spaces can be reserved by unit heads for $800/spot.
-Additional incentives for faculty participation are at the discretion of the unit head (e.g., a possible service release for a faculty member’s participation in this six-month course).
-For further exploration of local incentives please contact email@example.com.

 Steps to confirm participation:

-- CTSI will be in touch to provide additional information once the membership of the cohort is complete and will confirm faculty members and payment details with the unit by November 20, 2020.
+- CTSI will be in touch to provide additional information once the membership of the cohort is complete and will confirm faculty members and payment details ($800/spot) with the unit by August 29, 2022.

 Please contact Kelly Gordon (firstname.lastname@example.org) with any questions regarding the program.